tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

-## Option syntax and testing
+## Option Syntax and Testing

-Now we need to test these changes.
-For this, we need to briefly look
+By adding new options to the algorithm we have to add additional tests covering
+the new possibilities of how the algorithm may work.
+In order to understand how this works,
-at the command line syntax used for specifying an algorithm and its options.
+we briefly look at the command line syntax used for specifying an algorithm and its options.

-Algorithms are specified with an id string that concisely
+An algorithm is specified with an id string that concisely
 specifies all (sub)algorithms and options it takes.
 The syntax works
 like a function call that supports keyword arguments and default arguments.

 As an example, say we have an algorithm `foo` that accepts a string option
 `opt1` with default value `'qux'` and a string option `opt2` with default
-value `'bar'`, then all these are valid id strings:
+value `'bar'`, then all of these are valid id strings:

  Id string                            | Full meaning
 --------------------------------------|------------